n-Baiersdorf/LatentMol/README.md

 At this stage, the repository includes:
 1. **Preprocessing Pipeline**: Converts molecular data (e.g., MolTables) into a custom sequence format for training Transformer models.
-   - It filters molecules based on length, elements, and isotopes for consistency.
+   - Filters molecules based on length, elements, and isotopes for consistency
-   - Normalizes appropriatly for tanh as activation function (for the input layers of the Transformer model)
+   - Normalizes appropriately for tanh activation function in Transformer input layers

-2. **Basic Sequence Transformation**: Implements the foundation of the LatentMol input format.
+2. **Basic Sequence Transformation**: Implements the foundation of the LatentMol input format

+## Experimental Branch: NMR-Prediction-Transformer

+This experimental branch explores training a Transformer model on NMRShiftDB2 data from the University of Cologne.
+The approach:

+- Handles NMR prediction as a sequence-to-sequence task
+- Processes variable-length NMR spectra sequences
+- Implements a molecule-to-spectrum model using LatentMol sequence format

 ---